 What are ADR transports in road logistics?

-What is ADR transport and why is it essential for road logistics?
+What is ADR transport and why is it important for road logistics?

 ADR transport is the standardized system governing the international carriage of dangerous goods by road under the Accord européen relatif au transport international des marchandises dangereuses par route.
 This European agreement establishes mandatory safety protocols, documentation requirements, and technical specifications for transporting hazardous materials safely across borders.